It's More To Us, It's Personal

 Tennessee allows a 1 year time frame to file a lawsuit from the date of injury.
 If you do not file within this time frame, your case will be refused by the courts.
 There are a few exceptions to the 1 year rule:

 If the injured party is a minor, their parent or legal guardian has one year to file a claim on behalf of the minor.
-If the parent or legal guardian never files a claim for the minor, the minor can file a claim for pain and suffering when they turn 18 and would have to file the lawsuit by their 19th birthday.
+If the parent or legal guardian never files a claim for the minor, the minor can file a claim when they turn 18 and would have to file the lawsuit by their 19th birthday.

-If the victim succumbs to their injuries days, weeks, or months after the accident, the statute of limitations may extend 120 days or one year from the date of the victim’s passing to allow the family of the victim to file a wrongful death lawsuit.
+If the victim succumbs to their injuries days, weeks, or months after the accident, the statute of limitations may extend one year from the date of the victim’s passing to allow the family of the victim to file a wrongful death lawsuit.
+It's important to consult Wettermark Keith's legal counsel for such situations.

 While there is not a cap on economic damages, there is a cap on compensation for non-economic and punitive damages in Tennessee.
 Non-economic damages are capped at $750,000, which increases to $1 million in cases where the victim experiences a catastrophic injury.
 Injuries that are considered catastrophic are: